Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Where to go in Tanzania – Zanzibar?
 Must-see destinations

 The Serengeti National Park is the ultimate safari destination.
-Its 14,763 km² of savannahs, grasslands and gallery forests are home to the Big Five (lion, leopard, elephant, buffalo, rhinoceros) in exceptional numbers.
+Its 14,763 km² of savannah, grasslands, and riverine forests are home to the Big Five (lion, leopard, elephant, buffalo, rhinoceros) in exceptional numbers.
 The world-famous Great Migration — 1.5 million wildebeest and 250,000 zebras in perpetual motion — is Africa’s most breathtaking natural spectacle.
-The Mara River crossing, between July and September, is an unforgettable, dramatic highlight.
+The Mara River crossing, between July and September, is an unforgettable drama.

 Ideal for: